Photo credit for Micro Plastic Pool, Ante Mag

 Photo Credit for Plastic Lakes, Chikara Yoneyama

-Plastic Pools/ Look At What We’ve Done is an installation of shard-like cut shapes cut from plastic bags.
+Plastic Pool is an installation of shard-like cut shapes cut from plastic bags.
 The plastic bags are sourced from packaging waste that the artist has personally accumulated.
 The work is a commentary on our throw away culture and a call to consider the environmental toll of plastics.
 The title references backyard parties but the incredibly dense accumulation of the materials draws upon imagery of the North Atlantic garbage patch.
-The artwork has a static energy that holds the fragments in place, but when the viewer interacts with the piece, tiny pieces may cling to them- a reminder that plastic is ever present and will outlast us.
+The artwork has a static energy that holds the fragments in place, but when the viewer interacts with the piece, tiny pieces may cling to them- a plastic takeaway that will outlast us.
+The shape and title of the artwork- Plastic Lakes, Stream, Pool change in each location the work is exhibited and reference bodies of water that inspire the form, reminding us that plastic is everywhere.